MichelleBritton/michellebrittonhypnotherapy/README.md

 - Serve images in next-gen formats such as WebP and AVIF which means faster downloads and less data consumption.
 I have converted images to WebP format using Birme.
 - Properly size images to improve load time
 - Improve colour contrast for blue sections with white text.
-I have changed the text from white to black and all types of grey in between and I cannot improve on the accessibility score of 97.
-I have used the WebAIM site to check the contrast.
-With white text on the blue background the contrast ratio was 3.14:1.
-With Black text the ratio is 6.68:1 which would pass WCAG AA guidelines.
+I have changed the blue background to a slightly darker blue.
 - Serves images with low resolution.

 Final testing for Mobile Home page